wifinigel/wiperf/mkdocs/docs/config.ini.md

 ## Background

-The config.ini file controls the operation of the Wiperf utility.
-It has many options available for maximum flexiblity, but some may need some clarification.
+The config.ini file controls the operation of the wiperf utility.
+It has many options available for maximum flexibility, but some may need some clarification.

 Many options will be fine using the defaults that are supplied with the installed package.
-However, some will definitely require configuration as they may require values such as IP addresses and port numbers which will vary in each instance where Wiperf is used.
+However, some will definitely require configuration as they may require values such as IP addresses and port numbers which will vary in each instance where wiperf is used.

 The config.ini file is located in the directory : /home/wlanpi/wiperf